OnePieceofCakeforYou/Movable-antenna-enabled-RIS-aided-integrated-sensing-and-communication/README.md

 # Movable-antenna-enabled-RIS-aided-integrated-sensing-and-communication
 This document contains the simulation codes for my paper titled 'Movable antenna-enabled RIS-aided integrated sensing and communication'.

+I will initially release the open-source code corresponding to my arXiv version.
+However, as the remaining code is associated with follow-up work that has not yet been published, it will be progressively made public after the formal publication of the follow-up work.
+I would like to express my heartfelt gratitude to Dr. Jun for his invaluable assistance with my work.
+As the author of the article "Secure MIMO Communication Relying on Movable Antennas," the MA geometric channel model he developed has been critically integrated into my code implementation.
+I wish to reiterate my sincere appreciation for his contributions.